Automatic weight loss: Women’s World review of the Setpoint Diet

 Eating at least 30 grams of protein at one sitting is essential for triggering muscle protein synthesis, a condition in which the body refreshes and renews lean tissue.
 This rebuilds muscle, increasing metabolism.

 A single serving of protein is about as large as two of your palms, whether it is in the form of lean meat, cottage cheese, or nonfat Greek yogurt.
-But don’t get hung up on measuring servings sizes.
+But don’t get hung up on measuring serving sizes.
 All you need to do is fill up a third of your plate with nutrient-dense protein.
 This should ensure you get 30-55 grams of protein.

 Great nutrient-dense protein options include: